Hitoshirenu/HowToContribute/README.md

 9. **Merge the latest from the `develop` branch and resolve any conflicts** (*before submitting a pull request!*)
 10. Submit a pull request to the `develop` branch

+**You should submit 1 pull request per feature!** The smaller the PR, the better your chances are of getting merged.
+Enormous PRs will takely enormous amounts of time to review.

 # Style guidelines

 Style and adherence to conventions is just as important as the code you write. *Don't be sloppy.* Your mother wouldn't like that.